-(16) Condensed Consolidating Financial Information
+(17) Condensed Consolidating Financial Information

 Certain unsecured debt obligations (Senior Subordinated Notes) will be issued by Tempur-Pedic, Inc. and Tempur Production USA, Inc. (the Issuers).
-The Senior Subordinated Notes are unsecured senior subordinated indebtedness of the Issuers and are fully and unconditionally and joint and severally guaranteed on an unsecured senior subordinated basis by the Issuers' ultimate parent, TWI, Holdings, Inc., and two intermediate parent corporations (referred to as the "Combined Guarantor Parents" in the accompanying financial information) and all of TWI Holdings' current and future domestic subsidiaries (referred to collectively as the "Issuers and their Subsidiary Guarantors" in the accompanying financial information), other than the Issuers.
-The Issuers and subsidiary guarantors are indirectly wholly owned subsidiaries of the Combined Guarantor Parents and the subsidiary guarantors are wholly owned subsidiaries of the Issuers.
-The foreign subsidiaries (referred to as Combined Non-Guarantor Subsidiaries in the accompanying financial information) represent the foreign operations of the Company and will not guarantee the debt.
-The following financial information presents condensed consolidating balance sheets, statements of operations and statements of cash flows for the Combined Guarantor Parents, Issuers and their Subsidiary Guarantors and Combined Non-Guarantor Subsidiaries.
+The Senior Subordinated Notes are unsecured senior subordinated indebtedness of the Issuers and are fully and unconditionally and joint and severally guaranteed on an unsecured senior subordinated basis by the Issuers' Ultimate Parent, Tempur-Pedic International, (Successor to Tempur World) and two intermediate parent corporations (referred to as the Combined Guarantor Parents) and all of Tempur-Pedic International's (Successor to Tempur World) current and future domestic subsidiaries (referred to collectively as the Combined Issuer Subsidiaries), other than the Issuers.
+The Issuers and subsidiary guarantors are indirectly 100% owned subsidiaries of the Combined Guarantor Parents and the subsidiary guarantors are 100% owned subsidiaries of the Issuers.
+The foreign subsidiaries (referred to as Combined Non-Guarantor Subsidiaries in the accompanying financial information) represent the foreign operations of the Company and will not guarantee this debt.
+The following financial information presents condensed consolidating balance sheets, statements of operations and statements of cash flows for the two months ended December 31, 2002 for the Combined Guarantor Parents, Issuers and their Subsidiary Guarantors and Combined Non-Guarantor Subsidiaries.